COVID-19: PM should de-centralise the system says Rahul Gandhi

 New Delhi, May 08: The government needs to be more transparent on the lockdown exit plan, Congress leader Rahul Gandhi said.

-With regard to migrant labour, Rahul Gandhi said take the idea of NYAY and start putting money directly into the houses of the poor.
+With regard to migrant labour, Rahul Gandhi said that take the idea of NYAY and start putting money directly into the houses of the poor.
 It would cost Rs 65,000 crore.
 Each one needs Rs 7,500, he also said.

-As daily wagers they have no choice and hence money has to be given, he also said.
+As daily wagers they have no choice and hence the money has to be given, he also said.

 We need to have empathy with the migrants.
 The states should interact and the Centre has to oversee it.